Formal EEO Complaint Process for Federal Employment Cases

 • Mr. Lee is not an attorney but can represent clients in federal administrative processes, including EEOC hearings and MSPB hearings.

-• Mr. Lee does not practice law and cannot provide attorney-client protection privileges.
-However, as any union shop steward can, Mr. Lee can represent federal employees at any administrative proceeding including those referenced above.
+• Mr. Lee does not practice law and cannot provide attorney-client protection and privileges.
+However, as any union shop steward can, Mr. Lee can also represent federal employees at any administrative proceedings including EEOC and MSPB hearings.

-• Mr. Lee cannot and does not represent clients at court proceedings.
+• Mr. Lee cannot and does not represent clients at court proceedings such as US District Court, US Court of Appeals, and US Supreme Court.